by Lionel Rivera

 - Priority Mail Express Military Service (PMEMS) – Dec.
 18

-These dates are for mail originating in Europe and destined to locations in the U.S. Customers in the United States who mail to European APO/FPO/DPO addresses should use the same recommended mailing dates.
+These dates are for mail originating in Europe and destined to locations in the United States.
+Customers in the U.S. who mail to European APO/FPO/DPO addresses normally use the same recommended mailing dates.

-“U.S. Air Forces in Europe-Air Forces Africa postal patrons should plan ahead and mail early to ensure letters, cards, and packages arrive to intended U.S. destinations in time for the holidays,” said Lionel Rivera, USAFE-AFAFRICA Air Postal Squadron Postal Operations Flight command postal training manager.
+“U.S. Air Forces in Europe and Air Forces Africa postal patrons should plan ahead and mail early to ensure letters, cards, and packages arrive to intended U.S. destinations in time for the holidays,” said Lionel Rivera, USAFE Air Postal Squadron Postal Operations Flight.

-Customers can avoid long lines at the post office when they mail early.
-They can also take advantage of the cheaper, although slower, SAM service military post offices in Europe offer.
+Customers can avoid long lines at the post office when they mail early and can take advantage of using the cheaper, although slower, space available mail service military post offices offer in Europe.

-“USPS Retail Ground/SAM service takes longer to arrive at the end destination and moves via ground once it arrives in the (U.S.),” said Rivera.
+“USPS Retail Ground/SAM service takes longer to arrive at the end destination and moves via ground once it arrives in the states,” said Rivera.

-Most mail accepted at military post offices in Europe is flown to the United States on commercial aircraft.
-Once mail arrives stateside, it’s transported based on the service you selected and paid for.
-Customers should keep in mind packages transiting through the mail stream are handled numerous times so proper packaging is very important.
+Most mail accepted at military post offices in Europe is flown to the U.S. on commercial aircraft.
+Once mail arrives stateside, it’s transported based on the service selected and paid for.
+Customers should keep in mind, packages transiting through the mail stream are handled numerous times, and therefore proper packaging is very important.

 The following USPS mailing tips are provided to help ensure packages arrive safely and undamaged:

 Choose a box with enough room for cushioning material around the contents.
 Sturdy paperboard or corrugated fiberboard boxes are best for weights up to 10 pounds.
-If you’re reusing a box, cover up or mark out any old labels and markings.
+If reusing a box, cover up or mark-out any old labels and markings.

 Priority Mail Express and Priority Mail boxes are available at no cost to the customer at the post office for items sent using either of these services.